afonsolage/bevysfactory/README.md

 The enemy and ally AI will be almost the same, having no variation on difficulty, the enemy/ally will have better gear, stats and so on.

-The AI shouldn't be nothing advanced and have some basic behaviors, like passive, defensive, aggresive, but also flee from combat if it is heavily injured (but not always tho, to avoid Players running across the map to give the final hit)
+The AI shouldn't be nothing advanced and have some basic behaviors, like passive, defensive, aggressive, but also flee from combat if it is heavily injured (but not always tho, to avoid Players running across the map to give the final hit)

 ### Looting
 Enemies (and allies) when dead, will yield some loot.
 Some resources will be yielded only by looting, to give players a reason to go out and explore, aside from finding better resources spots.

-But there won't be any major game mechanic that will be only achiavable through looting, only minor/mid things.
+But there won't be any major game mechanic that will be only achievable through looting, only minor/mid things.

 ### Companions
-Players will be able to summon/traing companions, which will be AI-powered NPCs that have some basic commands to obey:
+Players will be able to summon/train companions, which will be AI-powered NPCs that have some basic commands to obey:
+S

-- __Follow__: Follows the player and will engaje battle whenever player also engajes.
+- __Follow__: Follows the player and will engage battle whenever player also engages.
-- __Stay__: Will stay in position and defend itself, won't engaje in battle unless attacked.
+- __Stay__: Will stay in position and defend itself, won't engage in battle unless attacked.
 - __Patrol__: Guard an area path and will attack any hostile target that it founds.
-- __Attack__: Attack a target and engaje in battle.
+- __Attack__: Attack a target and engage in battle.
 Will stop only if dead or no more hostile target nearby.